 Click Update Styles to apply the changed styles in the template to the document.

-Select Keep Old Styles if you do not want to apply the changed styles in the template to the document. (but see the Caution notice below).
+Select Keep Old Styles if you do not want to apply the changed styles in the template to the document (but see the Caution notice below).

+Caution

+If you choose Keep Old Styles, the document is no longer connected to the template, even though the template is still listed under File > Properties > General.
+You can still import styles manually from the template, but to reconnect it to the template, you will have to copy it into an empty document based on the template.